workgena/awesome-hardware/keyboards/hhkb_2/README.md

 ![img](hhkb2.jpg?style=centerme)

-The legendary iconic keyboard.
-It's like Model M in 60% case size.
+The legendary iconic keyboard - like Model M but in 60% case size.
 More then 20 years in market.
 Popular among modding community.
 Comes in black/white colors and available silent version "Type S".

 ## Why is it awesome?
 The layout is unique event among other 60% keyboards.
 Overall feeling of usage is grate.